-A comprehensive baseline stream habitat and macroinvertebrate assessment was conducted in August 2015 on Ebright Creek, downstream of the Plateau.
-A macroinvertebrate assessment was conducted in early September 2016 to monitor aquatic invertebrate biological community trends and richness at the four index sites established in 2015.
-Flow (via water level), water level, and temperature were monitored in 2015 and 2016 at the upper end of Reach 1 by instrumentation installed by Geosyntec.
+A comprehensive baseline stream habitat and macroinvertebrate assessment was conducted in August 2015 (Year 1) on Ebright Creek, downstream of the Plateau.
+A macroinvertebrate assessment was conducted in early September 2016 (Year 2) and September 2017(Year 3) to monitor aquatic invertebrate biological community trends and richness at the four index sites.
+Flow (via water level), water level, and temperature were monitored in Years 1 to 3 at the upper end of Reach 1 by instrumentation installed by Geosyntec.
 This monitoring was initiated to better understand the relationship between stormwater, hydrology, and natural conditions in Ebright Creek as a means to evaluate whether the stream habitat and the biological community of the stream is being degraded by any increased erosion and sedimentation resulting from the construction of these developments.
-Effects of urbanization on instream physical, chemical, and biological concentrations of chemicals, and changes in aquatic community structure toward a more tolerant community associated with organically enriched conditions, have been documented in literature (Waite et al., 2008).
+Effects of urbanization on instream physical, chemical, and biological characteristics, such as increased contaminants, increased streamflow flashiness, increased concentrations of chemicals, and changes in aquatic community structure toward a more tolerant community associated with organically enriched conditions, have been documented in literature (Waite et al., 2008).